Semrush helps you:

 My original title for that playlist was: “SEO Tips and Strategies”.

-But I knew that my audience wants to learn “how to get higher Google rankings”.
+But I knew that my audience wanted to learn “how to get higher Google rankings”.

 So I made my playlist title that exact outcome.